gatsbyjs/gatsby/docs/docs/page-node-dependencies.md

 title: Page -> Node Dependency Tracking
 ---

 Gatsby keeps a record of used nodes for each query result.
-This makes it possible to cache and reuse results from previous runs if used nodes didn't change and conversely is a mechanism used to determine which query results are stale and need to be rerun.
+This makes it possible to cache and reuse results from previous runs if used nodes didn't change and, conversely, is used to determine which query results are stale and need to be rerun.

 ## How dependencies are recorded

 ### `CREATE_COMPONENT_DEPENDENCY` action and `createPageAction` action creator

-Recording of Page -> Node dependencies are handled by the internal `CREATE_COMPONENT_DEPENDENCY` action.
+The internal `CREATE_COMPONENT_DEPENDENCY` action handles the recording of Page -> Node dependencies.
 It takes the `path` (page path for page queries or internal id for static queries), and either a `nodeId`, or `connection`.

 Passing `nodeId` tells Gatsby that the page depends specifically on this node.
 So, if the node is changed, then the page's query needs to be re-executed.